enisdenjo/slides/slides/spec-agnostic-executor-for-federated-graphql.md

   - At the moment, "blueprints" are created manually
     - But in the future, graphql-composite will be able to translate Apollo Federation supergraphs and GraphQL composite schemas to native "blueprints"
 - After that, a "gather plan" is created for an incoming GraphQL query
-  - The "gather plan" is the query plan - explaninig what and how to fetch from where
+  - The "gather plan" is the query plan - explaining what and how to fetch from where
   - And of course, how to assemble the results
 - Final step is executing that "gather plan"
 -->